 How Health Coaching Can Help Reduce Hospital Readmissions

-Did you know that about one-quarter of unplanned hospital readmissions are potentially unavoidable?
+Did you know that about one-quarter of unplanned hospital readmissions are potentially avoidable?

-In a study of 1,000 patients, researchers identified the four most common factors affecting potentially preventable admissions:
+In a study of 1,000 patients, researchers identified the four most common factors affecting potentially preventable readmissions:

 - “Emergency department decision-making;”